hatzfeld/certbot-local-dns/README.md

 ns                       1800   IN  A           999.888.777.666
 ...
 ```
+An advantage of scenario B is: You may easily add or modify subdomains \*.subdom.example.com by editing this zone file (and making the name server reload it).

 ##### For both scenarios

 The number 999.888.777.666 has to be substituted by the external IP of your server (in case you do not know it, try /sbin/ifconfig).